M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/Editors/index.md

 }
 {% endhighlight %}

-Options provided this way are rendered into the configuration schema, so are only refreshed when the configuration itself is reloaded (i.e. by right-clicking on the application name in the tree on the left and selecting 'Refresh').
+Options provided this way are rendered into the configuration schema, so are only refreshed when the configuration itself is reloaded (i.e. by right-clicking on the "Configurations" node in the tree on the left and selecting 'Refresh').
 As a result this cannot provide truly dynamic options.
 Also: providing large numbers of options will significantly affect the performance of the configuration editor.
 {:.note}